 Skip to main content

 The deployment sync system delivers desired state from the control plane to krane agents running in each Kubernetes cluster.
-When a deploy workflow creates or updates resources (deployment topologies, sentinels, cilium network policies), agents must learn about those changes so they can converge their cluster to match.
+When a deploy workflow creates or updates deployment topologies, agents must learn about those changes so they can converge their cluster to match.
 Key components:

 Why this exists